 5 items left at The Wall by mothers of the fallen tell stories of love

-Here are five items that have been left at the Vietnam Veterans Memorial that that speak of a mother’s love.
+Here are five items that have been left at the Vietnam Veterans Memorial that speak of a mother’s love.

 His mother addresses the letter to, “My Dearest Son” and signs it, “Love, Mom.”

 The letter is addressed, “My Precious Son” and is signed, “As I used to end my letters to you in Nam .
 I love you – I miss you & say your prayers.
 Love Mom.”

-The letter recalls how SSG Silvia used to pick bouquets of wild daffodil for his mother as a child.
+The letter recalls how Silvia used to pick bouquets of wild daffodils for his mother as a child.
 An excerpt from the letter reads, “I hope that you and Dad are together looking down on Sis Cathy and her family and me […] I have had to become a lot stronger with both of you gone – In another month you will have been gone 24yrs, the pain and heartache are as painful today as they were than [sic].”

 The letter is addressed, “My Dear Son” and is signed, “Your loving Mother.”
 It is dated May 18, 1988 and opens with the line, “My son, you went away and left me almost nineteen years ago.”

 The handwritten note is from SGT Stocks’ mother Eleanor Wimbish and is addressed, “Dear Bill.”

 “Below is a poem that will show how much I miss you, how much I hurt and how much I still love you.”

-Ms. Wimbish begins the handwritten poem by reminiscing about important days in SGT Stocks life and speculating as to which day she would choose to spend with him if she could live life over again, recalls the heartbreak and grief of his passing and notes that she would not choose any of the days associated with his military service or the notification of his death to experience a second time, and concludes her poem with the lines, “So never again will my arms hold you tight for you’ve gone to your home in the sky.
+Ms. Wimbish begins the handwritten poem by reminiscing about important days in SGT Stocks life and speculating as to which day she would choose to spend with him if she could live life over again.
+She recalls the heartbreak and grief of his passing and notes that she would not choose any of the days associated with his military service or the notification of his death to experience a second time, and concludes her poem with the lines, “So never again will my arms hold you tight for you’ve gone to your home in the sky.
 So until God calls me to be with you there, in my heart you’ll be ever alive!”

-The first poem is entitled, “To All Parents” by an unknown author.
+The first poem is entitled, “To All Parents” and is by an unknown author.
 It is in the voice of the Almighty offering the gift of a child to a new parent, imploring that the parent care for and love the child, and requesting that the parent willingly submit to God’s judgment when the child’s life is ended prematurely.

 The second poem is entitled, “A Mother’s Waiting Arms” by Chute’s mother.
 It is taken from the perspective of a child brought into this life and raised by a loving mother.
 The narrator of this poem describes this loving mother/son relationship, his own growth into a man, his compulsory military service and death in an overseas war, and concludes with the expressed hope that his spirit will one day return to this life and into the waiting arms of another loving mother.

 Since the Vietnam Veterans Memorial (The Wall) was dedicated in November 1982, more than 400,000 items have been left by visitors as remembrances and tributes.
 The National Park Service collects, catalogs, and preserves these objects as part of the Vietnam Veterans Memorial collection, with curatorial support from the Vietnam Veterans Memorial Fund.
 These items tell the stories of loss, love and healing.